timschofield/webERP-Medical/doc/README.txt

 Thankyou for using webERP.

 Installation instructions are in the file INSTALL.txt in the doc directory.
-It is important to read this file in its entirety before proceeding.
+It is important to read the INSTALL.txt file in its entirety before proceeding.

 The user documentation contains a wealth of information and is installed under the doc/Manual directory in html format.
 Links to it are available from the application itself.